someguy20336/TypeRight/README.md

 - **webMethodNamespace**
   - When using the namespace template, this is the namespace to use for controller actions (more about that below)
 - **serverObjectsResultFilepath**
-  - The relative path to which the classes, interfaces, and enums should be printed out to.
-By default, "./Scripts/ServerObjects.ts"
+  - The relative path (from the perspective of the csproj root) to which the classes, interfaces, and enums should be printed out to.
+By default, this value is "./Scripts/ServerObjects.ts"
 - **ajaxFunctionName**
   - Allows you to define the function that makes Ajax calls.
-More later
+More later in the Extracting Controller Actions section
+- **ajaxFunctionModule**
+  - The module file location for the ajax function defined above.
+Used only in the module template.
+Similiar to the server object result filepath, it should be relative from the perspective of the csproj root.

 # Extracting classes, interfaces, and enums
 Extracting a class or interface is as simple as adding an the `ScriptObject` attribute to the class.
-From there, all properties and documentation are automatically extracted to the script.
-So, the following C# object:
+From there, all properties and documentation are automatically extracted to a TypeScript file.
+This output file location is configured by the `serverObjectsResultFilepath` configuration option.

+As a example, the following C# object:

 ```C#